vektorprogrammet/vektor-api/README.md

 ### Development

-- `dev:once`
+- `pnpm dev:once`
-  - Run server
+Run server
-- `dev`
+- `pnpm dev`
-  - Run server w/restart on changes
+Run server with restart on changes
-- `test`
+- `pnpm test`
-  - Run tests
+Run tests in `/src/tests`

 ### Linting and formatting

-- `format`
+- `pnpm format`
-  - Format files in `db` and `src`, safe fixes applied
+Format files, safe fixes applied
-- `lint`
+- `pnpm lint`
-  - Lint files in `db` and `src`, safe fixes applied
+Lint files in, safe fixes applied
-- `check`
+- `pnpm check`
-  - Format and lint files in `db` and `src`, safe fixes applied
+Format and lint files, safe fixes applied

 ### Production

-- `build`
+- `pnpm build`
-  - Build server into /build
+Build server into `/build`
-- `start`
+- `pnpm start`
-  - Run the built server in /build
+Run the built server in `/build`
-- `prod`
+- `pnpm prod`
-  - Run build, then start
+Build, then start

 ### Database

+- `docker compose up`
+Start a postgres database in a docker container with the correct enviromentvariables
-- `db:generate`
+- `pnpm db:generate`
-  - Generate migration files to /db/migrations
+Generate migration files to `/db/migrations`
-- `db:migrate`
+- `pnpm db:migrate`
-  - Migrate the database with the generated migrationfiles in /db/migrations
+Migrate the database with the generated migrationfiles in `/db/migrations`
-- `db:studio`
+- `pnpm db:studio`
-  - Open the database in the drizzle studio interface
+Open the database in the drizzle studio interface
+- `pnpm db:seed`
+Seed the database with random, but deterministic values

 ## Info